ColonelParrot/contextmenu.js/README.md

 ## Learn in just *2 minutes*

 ContextMenu.js is designed for simplicity to enable a quick-start on *any* web project.
-Create custom contextmenus with only 1 line of code, and complete flexibility and functionality.
+Create custom contextmenus with only 1 line of code while giving you complete flexibility and functionality.

 ### [Learn ContextMenu.js now](https://github.com/ColonelParrot/contextmenu.js/blob/main/docs/quickstart.md)